magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 - **Resolution changes froze or crashed:** the feeder destroyed Vulkan resources that were still in use.
 Installation now requires the validated device-idle/resize-safe feeder build unless the safety check is explicitly overridden.
-- **Settings did not reliably apply:** both launchers use OpenMW's normal user profile.
-  OpenMW writes changes on a normal exit; crashes or forced termination can lose them.
-- **Balmora was black or constantly popping:** the failing configuration combined an 81,920-unit view distance, 8x MSAA, full groundcover, large shadows, and dense BCoM geometry.
-The installed stability profile disables MSAA/VSync, uses a moderate view distance, and explicitly enables object paging.
-- **Depth was black or incorrect:** the installed ReShade configuration uses reversed Zink depth and copies depth before clear index 1.
-- **The main menu was dark:** the diagnostic depth preset is no longer used at startup.
-- **Startup appeared frozen:** disabled effects are skipped and only the known-good shader set is installed.

 ## Starting OpenMW